ender-js/Ender/README.md

 ## Licence

-Ender is Copyright (c) 2012-2013 Dustin Diaz [@ded](https://twitter.com/ded), Jacob Thornton [@fat](https://twitter.com/fat) and Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
+Ender is Copyright (c) 2012-2013 Dustin Diaz [@ded](https://twitter.com/ded), Jacob Thornton [@fat](https://twitter.com/fat) and Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.